 Gluten Free Eggnog Coffee Cake

-With a classic winter flavor and warm spices, this Gluten Free Eggnog Coffee Cake is a delightful addition to any holiday breakfast or brunch.
-This moist crumb cake is simple to prepare, and becomes extra festive with a nutty streusel topping and sweet and sticky eggnog glaze.
-It only takes a few minutes to mix up the ingredients, and shortly after, the inviting aromas of nutmeg and cinnamon will be wafting from your oven and dancing around your kitchen.
+With a classic winter flavor and warm spices, Gluten Free Eggnog Coffee Cake is perfect for a holiday breakfast.
+It's simple to prepare, and extra festive with a streusel topping and eggnog drizzle!

 Prep: 20 minutes